ar-io/ar-io-marketplace-process/docs/adr/ADR-003-ario-internal-ledger.md

 **When balances are locked**:
 - Placing a bid on an English auction
 - Creating a buy order with internal ARIO balance
-- Replacing a lower bid (delta is locked, old bid unlocked)
+- Increasing an existing bid (delta is locked, increasing total locked amount)

 **Locked balance properties**:
 - Cannot be used for other orders